Packers control the pace to beat Rockets - Austin Daily Herald

 Published 9:50 pm Tuesday, October 5, 2021

-The Austin boys soccer team stayed patient on the attack as it dominated possession in a 2-0 win over Rochester John Marshall (5-5-3 overall) in Art Hass Stadium Tuesday.
+The Austin boys soccer team stayed patient on the attack and dominated possession in a 2-0 win over Rochester John Marshall (5-5-3 overall) in Art Hass Stadium Tuesday.

 The Packers (5-5-3 overall) put up 25 shots on goal, but they didn’t find the net until Por Htoo took a pass from Aidan Martinez and hammered it home to make it 1-0 with 5:15 left in the first half.